Woman Refuses To Give One Of The Puppies She Rescued To A Friend Because He Is Mistreating His Kids And Pets, Gets Criticized By Her Other Friends

 The bottom line is:

 The criticism faced by the woman from her friends can be understood through the lens of social influence and group dynamics.
-A study by Dr. Solomon Asch on conformity demonstrated how individuals often change their opinions or behaviors to align with group norms, even against their better judgment.
 This phenomenon can create pressure to conform, as seen in the woman’s experience where her decision to protect the puppy is scrutinized by peers.

 Understanding this dynamic can be empowering.
 It highlights the necessity of cultivating a strong sense of self and values that can withstand external pressures.
 When individuals are grounded in their ethical beliefs, they are less likely to be swayed by social critique, maintaining a commitment to their principles regarding animal welfare.